Here are some of the most interesting electronic music festivals in Europe this year.

 Terraforma 5-7 July, Milano (Italy)

 The festival manifesto for this year is: “The sixth edition of Terraforma investigates the sphere of Language.
 Revealing its own Alphabet through the work of Nathalie Du Pasquier, Terraforma will explore Language under different aspects during the festival.”
-The artists were not announced, but the experimental festival held at Villa Arcornati in Milano had invited artists like Arpanet, Donato Dozzy, Jeff Mills, Marco Shuttle, Rabih Beaini, Ron Morelli or Suzanne Ciani.
+For this year, the experimental festival held at Villa Arcornati in Milano had lineup-ed artists like Dj Stingray, Donato Dozzy, Efdemin & Marco Shuttle, Laurie Anderson, Monolake, Søte or Vladimir Ivkovic.
+You can check the entire program on their website.

 Dekmantel Festival 31 July-4 August, Amsterdam (The Netherlands)